 - Slowly decrease cooked foods

 It is also crucial to know that this is not always smooth.
 When a detox crisis occurs, it is important to recognize it as a healing crisis and distinguish the symptoms from a degenerative state.
-While the old hands (or old monkeys) and experts know this, it’s a very frequent mistake that actually make people desist and give up.
+While the old hands (or old monkeys) and experts know this, it’s a frequent mistake that actually drives people to cease and give up.
 Those healing crises are very often misinterpreted as a sign of a bad diet or deficiencies.

-While detox symptoms are common and temporary, it can still be damaging when detoxing too intensely.
-Take a step back, incorporate some more of your old foods and go two steps in front later.
-Change the diet on your own pace.
-It’s not a failure if you cannot eat fully “clean” for a while.
+While detox symptoms are common and temporary, they can still be damaging when detoxing too intensely.
+Take a step back, incorporate some more of your old foods, and go two steps in front later.
+Change the diet at your own pace.
+It’s not a failure if you cannot eat entirely “clean” for a while.

 Many forget that on a high-fruit diet, teeth are often and prolonged exposed to sugar and fruit acids.
 We can go for months and even years feeling awesome… but then teeth sensitives kick in.
 Enamel damage is sometimes reported, but due to critical mistakes.
-But not everyone on a fruit diet gets dental issues, because a fruit diet per se is not the problem!
+But not everyone on a fruit diet gets dental issues because a fruit diet per se is not the problem!
 There are, however, things we need to pay attention to prevent enamel damage.
-Enamel de- and remineralization is a whole subject on its own, thus we have an in-depth article and guide.
+Enamel mineralization is a whole subject on its own.

 References